 SMO 4: Code of Ethics for Professional Accountants

-The new Law on Accounting, Auditing and Reporting No. 5386 adopted in June 2016 transferred most of the regulatory responsibilities, including the responsibility for adoption of ethical requirements, to the Service for Accounting, Reporting and Auditing Supervision (SARAS) under the Ministry of Finance.
+The Law on Accounting, Auditing and Reporting No. 5386 adopted in June 2016 transferred most of the regulatory responsibilities from GFPAA, including the responsibility for adoption of ethical requirements, to the Service for Accounting, Reporting and Auditing Supervision (SARAS) under the Ministry of Finance.

 The website of SARAS indicates that the 2018 International Code of Ethics for Professional Accountants in Georgian language was adopted in October 2019 by the SARAS Decree n-15.

-In 2019, the GFPAA reported that it conducted trainings for its members on the implementation of the 2018 Code and in general on an annual basis conducts 8–10-hour seminars and targeted trainings on ethical matters.
+In 2019, the GFPAA reported that it conducted trainings for its members on the implementation of the 2018 Code and on an annual basis conduct 8–10-hour seminars and targeted trainings on ethical matters.